CedricVanhaverbeke/frontend-recruitment/README.md

 - Conditionally render a hook, check if they understand why this is a bad idea.
 - Create a function in a parent component, and make it recalculate between renders.
 Test that they see that we should use the `useCallBack` hook here.
 - leave a console.log statement in the code
+- Ask some questions, without implementing code itself how a certain feature should be implemented.
+Ask for pseudocode and give an example.